-Yes, their idea had worked, but the going was not easy for them as they were charged with carrying on an economic activity inside campus and were faced with the possibility of a strict disciplinary action.
-Since, they had not ‘sold’ anything, they were let go with a warning.
+Yes, their idea had worked, but the going was not easy for them as they were charged with carrying on an economic activity inside the campus and were faced with the possibility of strict disciplinary action.
+Since they had not ‘sold’ anything, they were let go with a warning.

 At the end of college, Shubham and Anubhav chose to defer their placements by 2 years, which was the first in the history of IIT Roorkee.
 "Because no one else had done it, our admin didn't have the documents to process our request!
 Apart from us, only Vivek Prakash, the co-founder of HackerEarth, did this," said Shubham.
 Post this, Shubham went about looking to join an accelerator program which would help them become more professional in their operations.
 But they would face a problem here as well - "All the accelerators had advanced their registration times by a month and we missed the deadlines."